Epistemic vs. Counterfactual Fairness in Allocation of Resources: Experimental Results

 Participants in the \EF{1} treatment consistently noted that other pirates' bundles {\em ``were usually more valuable''} ($E22$), so they should {\em ``swap with the highest yielding chest''} ($E17$, $E8$, $E15$).
-On the other hand, \HEF{k} participants noted {\em ``it seemed a no brainer to just never swap''} ($H8$, $H28$).
-These comments are consistent with our data that swap rates were significantly lower for \HEF{k} than other treatments.
+On the other hand, \HEF{k} participants noted {\em ``it seemed a no brainer to just never swap''} ($H8$, $H28$), either because it was the {\em ``safest bet''} ($H49$) or the {\em ``greatest statistical chance of getting higher reward''} ($H59$).
+These comments are consistent with our data that swap rates were significantly lower for \HEF{k} than the other treatments.

-A few participants commented about fairness.
+A few participants explicitly addressed concerns about fairness.
 Participant $S57$ suggested {\em ``it didn't seem like a fair split''} while $S63$ declared they wouldn't swap in real life {\em ``because it would be unfair to the other person.''} Despite this hesitation, participant $E96$ reasoned that because {\em ``there was no defining reason why anyone would get more than others''} due to differing effort, they should still select the most valuable treasure.
-These comments resemble \cite{herreiner2009envy}'s findings that participants care more about inequality aversion than EF to ensure fairness.
-However, it is unclear whether this behavior is still evident when there are no other human participants.
-We leave this intriguing question for future work.
+These comments resemble \citet{herreiner2009envy}'s findings that people care more about inequality aversion than \EF{} to ensure fairness.
+Still, it is unclear to what extent participants' choices are affected by strategic interaction with other humans, as in \citet{herreiner2009envy}, as opposed to inanimate agents, as in our work.
+We leave this question for future work.